 We had the opportunity to rip around the legendary Charlotte Motor Speedway with NASCAR driver Kenny Wallace, hitting speeds in excess of 200-km/hr — yes, in a factory 2015 Toyota Camry XSE trim.
 Coupled with slalom exercises.
 Conclusions drawn?
 The new 2015 Camry offers enhanced rigidity for a ride quality unlike anything this restrained sedan has experienced before, coupled with a re-tuned suspension and steering system takes the Camry’s handling to a completely new level of responsiveness.

 Even on the open road, our Camry XSE provided spirited yet smooth and refined handling.
 The new Camry benefits from additional spot welds added to the door opening flanges to increase rigidity and allow for new suspension tuning.
-Across all trim levels, a multi-link arrangement at the rear and a stiffer body structure allows for unique suspension tuning as well.
+Across all trim levels, a multi-link arrangement at the rear and a stiffer body structure allow for unique suspension tuning as well.

-In addition to all the suspension and stability upgrades, the 2015 Toyota Camry now receives enhanced steering response; additional torque to limit rotational speed differences; and significantly improved braking dynamics.
+In addition to all the suspension and stability upgrades, the 2015 Toyota Camry now receives enhanced steering response, additional torque to limit rotational speed differences, and significantly improved braking dynamics.

 Powered by a 4-cylinder 2.5-litre engine, the Camry produces 178-hp @ 6,000 rpm and 170 lb.ft of torque at 4,100 rpm.
 While the V6 Camry is powered by a 3.5-litre making 268-hp at 6,200 rpm and 248 lb.ft of torque at 4,700 rpm.
 The three Hybrid offerings a receive power via the 2.5-liter Atkinson Cycle engine with Hybrid Synergy drive matched to an E-CVT.

-The Takeaway
+Takeaway

-We had become so comfortable with the good-old, reliable, middle-of-the-road Camry sedan all these years that it was perhaps inconceivable Toyota’s buttoned-down ambassador could be anything more than adequate, filling the void for value-seeking, beige chakki-wearing consumers simply looking to get from point A-to-B as modestly as possible.
+We had become so comfortable with the good-old, reliable, middle-of-the-road Camry sedan all these years that it was perhaps inconceivable Toyota’s buttoned-down ambassador could be anything more than adequate, filling the void for value-seeking, beige khaki-wearing consumers simply looking to get from point A-to-B as modestly as possible.

 Or perhaps something they didn’t realize even existed: fun, spirited driving in a well-designed, affordable passenger sedan.